andre-st/chrome-injectjs/README.md

 Chrome _content scripts_ can modify websites, e.g. [political](https://chrome.google.com/webstore/search/politics%20OR%20political%20OR%20activist%20OR%20activisim?hl=en&_category=extensions) content, and [exfiltrate](https://www.theregister.co.uk/2018/07/05/browsers_pull_stylish_but_invasive_browser_extension/)
 private information.
 So I made my own extension, which is small and easy to inspect if you consider using it.

-This extension also helps replace other smaller Chrome extensions such as Rubén Martínez's ["Goodreads Ratings for Amazon"](https://chrome.google.com/webstore/detail/goodreads-ratings-for-ama/fkkcefhhadenobhjnngfdahhlodolkjg) by adding [an equivalent function](script-example.js) to the mixins script.
+This extension also helps replace smaller Chrome extensions such as Rubén Martínez's ["Goodreads Ratings for Amazon"](https://chrome.google.com/webstore/detail/goodreads-ratings-for-ama/fkkcefhhadenobhjnngfdahhlodolkjg) by adding [an equivalent function](script-example.js) to the mixins script.
 The fewer strangers fiddling with my browser, the better.